 To explore this I ask that you attend an initial assessment session of around 50 minutes where, I hope you will get a sense of whether you feel you will be able work with and grow to trust me, and ultimately that you feel we will work well together because this is important: I will be thinking about this too.
 I charge for this initial session, normally £35 but I am happy to discuss this fee with you.

-If we decide to work together I will ask you to take away my contract which shows both my and your expectations, read it through and bring it back to our first session.
+If we decide to work together I will ask you to take away my contract which shows both my and your expectations, read it through and bring it back to our first session so that we can both sign it.
 My contract will show that I ask you to commit initially to six sessions which we can review as our relationship develops.
 It is also important that you tell me of anything that you are unsure or unhappy about within this agreement so that we can discuss it.
 I am able and have experience of working both in a short and long term way, which is something we will discuss at our initial meetings as how we decide to work will affect how we structure our time together.
-We will also agree the fee as shown on my fees pages

-The British Association for Counselling and Psychotherapy, (BACP) advises that endings need to be equivalent to a third of the time that the counselling has taken place.
+The British Association for Counselling and Psychotherapy, (BACP) has advised that endings need to be equivalent to a third of the time that the counselling has taken place.
 However this isn’t always practical so we will look at how much time feels most appropriate to end well and discuss how many sessions we feel is right to do that.